splorp/newtontalk-faq/newtontalk-faq.md

 [marc.10east.com/?l=newtontalk](http://marc.10east.com/?l=newtontalk)

-Once a message is posted to the list, it cannot and will not be removed from any of the archives.
+Yes, we understand that every once in a while something nasty gets posted.
+It’s unfortunately, but it does happen.
+However, once a message is posted to the list, it cannot and will not be removed from any of the archives.
 For one, this would be altering the public record of what happened on the list, and we wish to preserve this for as long as we can.

 Also, MARC will only remove messages if ordered to do so by an appropriate court order (threatening emails from lawyers will not get their attention).

 ## NewtonTalk History

+#### When did the NewtonTalk mailing list start?

 Earliest version of the NewtonTalk website: